 Click link below for full Memorandum.

-On Nov.
-14, a judge commended both sides for their respective arguments but ruled in favor of prosecutors.
+A judge commended both sides for their respective arguments on probable cause but ruled in favor of prosecutors, allowing the case to move forward.

 Farquer pled Not Guilty and will continue to walk free under pretrial release.